Pennsylvania court declares state’s mail-in voting law unconstitutional, in win for Republicans

 Joe Biden beat Trump in Pennsylvania by less than one percentage point.
 Allegations of significant voter fraud in the state have been debunked.
 According to an analysis by The Washington Post, Pennsylvania’s flip from Trump in 2016 to Biden in 2020 was largely driven by Democratic gains among political independents and lower-income voters for the Scranton-born Biden.

-Amy Gardner contributed reporting to this story.
+Amy Gardner contributed reporting to this article.